Kidkie/Kidkie-Admin-Menu-Pop/README.md

 * Am Pop v1 adds a box in the upper left corner of browser for site admins to toggle visibility of the Wordpress admin bar.
 * When toggled the plugin adds a low transparency box in the upper left corner of browser
 * While toggled users have a option to enter the dashboard by clicking an ’Edit’ link.
-Version 1 takes users to ’domain.com/wp-admin’.
+Version 1 takes users to `domain.com/wp-admin`.

 ### Code comments

-When activated Ampop looks thru the body for class-name '.edit-link' and hides all elements.
-To change this, edit line 22 and 26 in 'jquery.ampop.js' to match your setup.
+When activated Ampop looks thru the body for class-name `.edit-link` and hides all elements.
+To change this, edit line 22 and 26 in `jquery.ampop.js` to match your setup.

-The plugin uses element '#wpadminbar' to toggle Wordpress Admin Bar.
-This can be editier to suit your setup on lines 18, 32 and 48 in 'jquery.ampop.js'.
+The plugin uses element `#wpadminbar` to toggle Wordpress Admin Bar.
+This can be editier to suit your setup on lines 18, 32 and 48 in `jquery.ampop.js`.

 ### Screenshots